makerdao/community/governance/polls/Rates Proposal - December 14, 2020.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
 * These stability fee changes will be included in the weekly executive vote on the Friday following the conclusion of this poll.
-* If for whatever reason, some or all of these changes cannot be included in this weeks executive vote, they will be instead be included in the next available executive vote.
+* If for whatever reason, some or all of these changes cannot be included in this week's executive vote, they will be instead be included in the next available executive vote.
 * If the executive vote passes, then these changes will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**